trilinos/TrilinosWiki/Productivity---Initiative.md

  * _My “In Progress” queue size is within personal or small group limit._
  * _Stretch: Backlog has been recently scanned and [groomed](http://www.infoq.com/news/2013/05/approaches-backlog-grooming)._
 3. **Sustainable:**
- * _Task is high enough work, usable until the end of its expected life._
+ * _Output is high quality work, usable until the end of its expected life._
  * _Testing is sufficient for confident refactoring in the future._
  * _Stretch: Code, including test suite and associated documentation, is good enough for someone else to support after I move on to other work._
 4. **Improved:**
- * _Quality of my work better than six months ago._
+ * _The quality of my work better than six months ago._
  * _Learned new skills._
- * _Stretch: Read literature, taken an on-demand or in-person training course._
+ * _Stretch: Read literature, taken on-demand or in-person training courses._

 ### Helpful Links: